Design.

 In the Digital Technology and Culture (DTC) Department, students develop skills in…

 The Department of Digital Technology and Culture is a home for digital innovation, bridging the worlds of creative production and the critical exploration of digital technology.
-Spanning three WSU campuses — Pullman, Tri-Cities, and Vancouver — this department is rooted in fostering creative research, scholarship, and production that melds diverse knowledge systems with the progressive and innovative uses of technology.
+Spanning four WSU campuses — Pullman, Tri-Cities, Vancouver, and Global — this department is rooted in fostering creative research, scholarship, and production that melds diverse knowledge systems with the progressive and innovative uses of technology.

 Creativity + Analysis + Technology